bengruher/Global-Address-REST-API/README.md

 # GlobalAddressAPI
 Team assignment for CPSC 5200 Architecture.
-This API will support three main features: adding an address, searching for an address, and searching for common addresses among countries.
-The addresses must be in a country-specific format.
+This project will feature a UI and an API that can be used to search for global addresses, in a country-specific format.